download

 fotor_2023-6-1_12_21_58.jpeg

-In fact, the race direction summoned the Italian driver, but in the guise of a suspected culprit, rather than a victim, for having widened the trajectory a little too much.
-The clarifications provided were nevertheless enough to close the affair.
+In fact, the race direction summoned the Italian driver, but as the guilty one rather than the victim, for having widened the trajectory a little too much.
+The clarifications provided were nevertheless enough to close the case.
 David Coulthard also redeemed himself after much criticism.
-His second place could be worth his reconfirmation in McLaren for 2004, put at risk by the possible arrival of Juan Pablo Montoya (the Colombian has been signed since 2005, but his arrival could be brought forward).
+His second place could be worth his reconfirmation in McLaren for 2004, that is at risk by the possible arrival of Juan Pablo Montoya (the Colombian has been signed since 2005, but his arrival could happen before).

 "Speculation about my future?
 In the meantime I enjoy this second place.
-Tomo on the podium after the win in Australia.
+I am back on the podium after the win in Australia.
 My problem this year is that I struggle to get good times in qualifying.
-In all the other sessions I do better.
-In the final I was close to Schumacher.
+I do better in all the other sessions.
+At the end I was close to Schumacher.
 I think he had tyre problems which then led to a puncture".

 Ferrari loses but still leads the World Championship.
 The gap narrows but it is always the others who chase.
 Michael Schumacher had been penalised by the new points distribution system, now it is he who benefits.
 The two points conquered in Germany serve to keep Juan Pablo Montoya at a safe distance, the six-point advantage allows him to administer a season finale that promises to be terrible.
 Luca Montezemolo, speaking at the Monday briefing in Maranello (no holidays in August, the Hungarian Grand Prix looms), says: